marwonline/capacitor-share-target/README.md

 ~`yarn add @marwonline/capacitor-share-target`~

-This package is not yet publihsed on NPM.
+This package is not yet published on NPM.
 So you've to use the git URL to check this out.

 `yarn add https://github.com/marwonline/capacitor-share-target.git`